rbind/blog.jemu.name/content/about.md

 type: page
 ---

-{{< tweet 572953179215810561 >}}

-## About me

-I'm Lukas, or jemus42, or jemsu, or whatever.
+I'm Lukas, or jemus[42], or jemsu, or whatever.
+It depends on when you got to know me.
+Or where.
-My home on the internet is either my [twitter account](https://twitter.com/jemus42) and [Mastodon account](https://cybre.space/@jemus42) respectively, or this [tumblr I still have for some reason](https://quantenbrot.de).
+My home on the internet is either my [twitter account](https://twitter.com/jemus42), which I've abandoned in August '18, or my [Mastodon account](https://cybre.space/@jemus42) respectively, or this [tumblr I still have for some reason, which doesn't really count.](https://quantenbrot.de).

 I'm primarily interested in tv shows, data analysis and being socially awkward.
-If you want to contact me, I really wouldn't know why, but you can try `jemus42@quantenbrot.de`
+If you want to contact me, I really wouldn't know why, but you can try `jemus42@quantenbrot.de`.

 ## This Site